 This recipe is already vegetarian and gluten-free as written.

 Make sure you have this on holidays with turkey that you dry brine for the juiciest bird ever.
-The best proteins to go with sweet potato casserole topped with melty toasted marshmallows are turkey, chicken, pork/ham, and beef.
+Or try my recipe for turkey breast, chicken, pork/ham, and beef.
+And don't forget some Slow Cooker Apple Cobbler for dessert.

 This casserole can be stored in the refrigerator or freezer easily.
-To store sweet potato casserole that has already been cooked with the toasted marshmallow topping, simply cover the casserole with foil.
-Place it in the refrigerator and store it for up to 5 days.
+Place it in the refrigerator for up to 5 days or freezer for 30 days.

 FAQ